tomasz-krawiec/metadatainfoupdater/README.md

 ## 1 Introduction

 This is simple tool which generates insert scripts for ui.EnDtFieldDescription table in order to be picked by Data Dictionary tool and matched with contextName/dataKey for generated page.
+The acceptable format is just a generated DD doc with provided business descriptions/ field behaviors
 1. **1.
 Usage**
-   Contains
    - Compile sources and run the program
    - Make sure, that sheet containing DD updates is named: Sheet1
    - First dialog window asks you to provide path to Excel doc with descriptions
    - Second dialog window asks you to provide output path for result scripts.